Photo with 4 notesMy Tumblr Crushes:

 Question with 2 notes

-jakke asked: How do you feel about biking in downtown Vancouver?
+jakke said: How do you feel about biking in downtown Vancouver?
 Are the separated bike lanes necessary?
 Does the overall infrastructure seem sufficient?

 There could always be more bike lanes.
 I’ve seen cyclists hit parked car doors before because the driver didn’t look to see if someone was coming.